 Hello there!
 I've been testing myself on some phrasal verbs recently, and as a part of the test I create my own sentences with phrasal verbs I get acquainted with.
 If you could just take a look at my sentences and give me some feedback, or simply correct them and gime me an explanation, I would be most grateful.
 I would like you to concentrate onf two things - firstly - whether I've used the following phrasals correctly or not - and secondly - whether my sentences are grammatically correct or not.
 OK, here we go.

 1. come forward

-a) During our English classes (or lessons?either is fine) no one wants to come forward and answer the teacher's questions.
+a) During our English classes (or lessons?) no one wants to come forward and answer the teacher's questions.

 b) They've come forward with ambitious plans and ideas.
 (VS "came forward...")